Cartoone9/ft_printf/README.md

 }
 ```

-To compile, ensure that both `main.c` and `libftprintf.a` are present in the current directory, then run the following command:
+To compile an executable, ensure that both `main.c` and `libftprintf.a` are present in the current directory, then run the following command:
 ```bash
 cc -Wall -Werror -Wextra main.c -L. -lftprintf -o ft_printf
 ```